Where Food Comes From Earnings Call Transcripts

 -

-Second quarter revenue grew 4% year-over-year, led by verification services, while product revenue declined due to smaller cattle herds and government tag subsidies.
-Net income fell 8% in Q2 but rose slightly for the six-month period.
-Share buybacks and new growth in upcycled food and biosecurity services support a positive long-term outlook.
+Second quarter revenue grew 4% year-over-year, led by verification services, while product revenue declined due to smaller cattle herds and government-subsidized RFID tags.
+Share buybacks and new growth in upcycled food certification and biosecurity services were highlighted.